brsynth/RRParser/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License - see the LICENSE file for details.

 ### How to cite RetroRules?
 Please cite: